cyberanchor/eMailCompare/README.md

 ## 📂 Data storage

-All email service data is stored in `data.json`, enabling easy updates and community contributions.
-Each entry includes fields like domain, jurisdiction, and privacy policies, with a `color` field to customize cell colors in the interactive table (e.g., green for older domains, red for personal info requirements).
+All email service data is stored in `data.json`, enabling easy updates and contributions.
+Each entry includes fields like domain, jurisdiction, and privacy policies, with a `color` field to customize cell colors in the interactive table.

 **Example JSON structure**:
 ```json